vlad234skakun/ichgram/README.md

 - User registration and login with e-mail confirmation
 - Profile creation and editing (name, bio, photo)
 - Posting images with text
 - Like and comment functionality for posts
+- Follow and unfollow users
 - Ability to view and delete your own posts

 ### In progress: